firecmsco/firecms/website/docs/properties/fields/date_time.md

 title: Date/time fields
 ---

-Use the date/time fields to allow users to set dates, saved as timestamps.
+Use the date/time fields to allow users to set dates, saved as Firestore timestamps.

 You can choose between using dates or date/time fields.
 Also you can create read-only fields that get updated automatically when